jquery/learn.jquery.com/page/jquery-ui/widget-factory/how-to-use-the-widget-factory.md

 });
 ```

 The name of the plugin must contain a namespace, in this case we've used the `custom` namespace.
-There is currently a limitation that exactly one namespace must be used.
+You can only create namespaces that are one level deep, therefore, `custom.progressbar` is a valid plugin name whereas `very.custom.progressbar` is not.

 We can also see that the widget factory has provided two properties for us. `this.element` is a jQuery object containing exactly one element.
 If our plugin is called on a jQuery object containing multiple elements, a separate plugin instance will be created for each element, and each instance will have its own `this.element`.
 The second property, `this.options`, is a hash containing key/value pairs for all of our plugin's options.
 These options can be passed to our plugin as shown here.

 ```
 $( "<div></div>" )